Cairi-S/tom-poulson/README.md

 When you **hover over an item in the navbar** the text will be outlined by a box - the text and background color will invert so the text is off-white and the box is maroon.

-The **home and contact pages** will feature different Hero images aimed to showcase the area of that pages focus - these pictures will be action photos with the hope of giving energy to the webpage and giving a positive emotional response towards the site and the musician.
+The **Home and Contact pages** will feature different Hero images aimed to showcase the area of that pages focus - these pictures will be action photos with the hope of giving energy to the webpage and giving a positive emotional response towards the site and the musician.

 **HOME**